Garfield: Films

-A live-action/computed animated film titled Garfield: The Movie was released in theaters on June 11, 2004 and a sequel titled Garfield: A Tail of Two Kitties was released on June 16, 2006.
+A live-action/computed animated film titled Garfield: The Movie was released in theaters on June 11, 2004, and a sequel titled Garfield: A Tail of Two Kitties was released on June 16, 2006.
 Both films were released by 20th Century Fox with actor Bill Murray voicing the character in both films.
 Despite receiving negative reviews from critics, the films were both commercial successes.

-Three direct-to-video films were released by 20th Century Fox Home Entertainment, Garfield Gets Real on November 20, 2007, Garfield's Fun Fest on August 5, 2008, and Garfield's Pet Force on June 16, 2009.
+Three direct-to-video films were released by Paws, Inc. in cooperation with Davis Entertainment: Garfield Gets Real on November 20, 2007, Garfield's Fun Fest on August 5, 2008, and Garfield's Pet Force on June 16, 2009.

-On May 24, 2016, it was announced that Alcon Entertainment would develop a new CG animated Garfield film, with John Cohen and Steven P. Wegner producing, and Mark Dindal.
+On May 24, 2016, it was announced that Alcon Entertainment would develop a new CG-animated Garfield film, with John Cohen and Steven P. Wegner producing, and Mark Dindal directing the feature.
 In August 2019, Viacom acquired the rights to Garfield, leaving the status of the movie for the time uncertain, with Dindal confirming that the film was still in production in December 2020.
 On November 1, 2021, Chris Pratt was announced as the voice of Garfield, with animation being provided by DNEG, a production company of the film.
 David Reynolds was announced as the screenwriter of the film, reuniting him with Dindal after they worked together on The Emperor's New Groove.
 Sony Pictures will maintain global distribution rights for the film, apart from China.
-On May 24, 2022, Samuel L. Jackson joined the voice cast as Vic, Garfield’s father.
+On May 24, 2022, Samuel L. Jackson joined the voice cast as Vic, Garfield's father.
 In September 2022, the film was scheduled to be released on May 24, 2024.